Alastair-Cleve/CommonCents/README.md

 **Objective:** Have working Navbar with Login and Signup as links to modals

-- [ ] Create Navbar component
+- [x] Create Navbar
-  - [ ] Use Bootstrap's Navbar
-- [ ] It should contain links to Login, Demo, and Sign Up
+- [x] It should contain links to Login, Demo, and Sign Up
-  - [ ] These links have onClick event-listeners that cause the components to render as modals
+  - [x] These links have onClick event-listeners that cause the components to render as modals
-- [ ] Use `react-modal`
+- [x] Use `react-modal`

 ### Phase 5: User Dashboard (1.0 days)